C# Eval Expression How to use LINQ with Dynamic Expression

 The LINQ ElementAtDynamic method returns the element at a specified index in a sequence.

-In this example, we will select customers, filter them dynamically by their countries, and return the second customers found (position 1).
+In this example, we will create a list of product and filter them dynamically by their type, and return the second product found (position 1).

 LINQ FirstDynamic Method